Nutrition Science

 A refeed day is structured:

-- Carbohydrates are significantly increased (the primary lever)
+- Carbohydrates significantly increased (the primary lever)

 - Protein stays the same as normal cut days